 LRFR live load factors appropriate for use with legal loads are defined based upon current Average Daily Truck Traffic (ADTT) for the bridge site.
+See Table 1 below for a summary of ADTT sources.

-ADTT values, by class of vehicles between Turnpike interchanges, are given in Table 1A and Table 1B and have been determined based upon the Authority's daily tolling records.
+For structures that carry the New Jersey Turnpike, ADTT values by class of vehicles between Turnpike interchanges are given in Table 1A and Table 1B and have been determined based upon the Authority's daily tolling records.
 The truck class number also denotes the number of axles.
-Trucks belonging to Classes 3 thru 6 are included in the ADTT count for a site.
+Trucks belonging to Classes 3 thru 6 are included in the total ADTT count for a site.
 Milepost ranges between interchanges and other points of interest have been added for ease of use.
+For structure numbers that serve as the boundary between interchanges and therefore are included within two rows of Table 1A or 1B, the maximum ADTT shall be used.

 Tables 1A and 1B consisted of data from 2008 when first prepared as part of the earliest versions of the Authority's Load Rating Manual.
 Since that time, the tables have been updated annually to reflect any observed increases in truck traffic.
 When the truck traffic has decreased or remained the same, the existing data has been conservatively maintained in Tables 1A and 1B.
-Sections of the Turnpike roadway that have seen increases in total ADTT in 2018 have been shown in BOLD.
-All load rating updates and load ratings of new construction shall utilize the data shown in Table 1A and 1B.
+Sections of the Turnpike roadway that have seen increases in total ADTT in 2019 have been shown in BOLD.
+All load rating updates and load ratings of new construction for structures that carry the outer roadway along the New Jersey Turnpike shall utilize the data shown in Table 1A and 1B.
 It should be noted that prior versions of the Load Rating Manual (Versions 8 and prior) required an average increase of 1% per year be used to compute ADTT values for subsequent years.
 Thus, load rating updates utilizing later versions of the load rating manual may lead to a reduction in total ADTT.